Best daily deals

 Joe Hindy / Android Authority

-Diaro is an above average diary app.
+Diaro is an above-average diary app.
 You get a lot of the good stuff, including a privacy lock, various themes, support for over 30 languages, geotagging, simple navigation, and more.
 Those who go pro also get syncing with Dropbox, an ad-free experience, and exporting to PDF.
 This is also one of the few diary apps with fingerprint scanner support.
-It’s easy to use and very few unnecessary distractions.
-This one seems primed for a subscription service eventually.
-We don’t think that’s a good idea, but for now, it’s a single price tag.
+It’s easy to use and has very few unnecessary distractions.
 This one is also free if you use Google Play Pass.
+It’s also available for the Apple devices.

 Five Minute Journal